cornwarecjp/HMACSocket/README.md

 * gcc
 * make
-* OpenSSL' libcrypto and its development files
+* OpenSSL's libcrypto and its development files

 For instance, on Debian, this should be sufficient (though this is untested):